 “The human body reacts the same way to many different things,” says primary care physician Daniel Sullivan, MD.
 “If you get the flu, you get a low-grade fever, develop muscle aches and feel a little off, and if you are infected with the Lyme bacteria you can feel the same way.”

 These types of symptoms might warrant someone considering getting medical attention, but not necessarily right away, he says.

 The bacterium Borrelia burgdorferi causes Lyme disease when it get into your bloodstream.
 You may experience a variety of symptoms, depending on the stage of infection.

-more serious stages of Lyme disease can lead to neurological damage and
+The later, more serious stages of Lyme disease can lead to neurological damage and arthritis.